 Should my feeder be made of plastic or glass?
 Are the expensive hummingbird feeders the best?
 Will this unique blown glass hummingbird feeder attract any birds?
 Does it leak?
 Is it easy to clean?

-But this guide and list of the BEST hummingbird feeders should help.
+It can be confusing, but this list of the BEST hummingbird feeders should help.

-It’s organized into a few different sections, depending on the type of hummingbird feeder you want.
-(Best overall, window and unique)
+I’ve organized this post into a few different sections, depending on the type of hummingbird feeder you want.
+(Best overall, window, or unique)